Wolffram's red salt

-Wolffram’s Red Salt is an inorganic compound with the double salt formula [Pt(C2H5NH2)4Cl2][Pt(C2H5NH2)4]Cl4·4H2O.
+Wolffram’s Red Salt is an inorganic compound with the formula [Pt(C2H5NH2)4Cl2] [Pt(C2H5NH2)4]Cl4·4H2O.
 This compound is an early example of a one-dimensional coordination polymer, serving as a representative structure for studies in solid-state physics.
 This species has been of interest due to the unusual mixed valence system of Pt(II) and Pt(IV) bridged by a chlorine atom.
 The deep red color of the double salt, where the components were colorless, piqued the interest of early inorganic chemists and ultimately inspired studies into the physical properties of the compound in search of potential applications.

 History

 In 1850, Charles-Adolphe Wurtz described a colorless platinum tetrammine with the formula [Pt(etn)4]Cl2 2H2O; Wolffram (H. Wolffram, Dissertation, Königsberg, 1900.), whom the compound is named after, obtained a red salt from this by action of hydrogen peroxide in hydrochloric acid, and initially considered it to be isomeric with Wurtz’s salt.
 With no known case of plato-tetrammine isomerism at the time, this prompted extensive discussion in the literature of the true nature and properties of Wolffram’s Red Salt.